seonman/HarmanDeveloperDocs/docs/api.rst

 hkwPlaybackStateChanged() - optional
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Invoked when player state has been changed during the playback.
+This is called when player state has changed during the playback.

 **Signature:**
 	``-(void)hkwPlaybackStateChanged:(NSInteger)playState;``